Azure-Samples/openai-end-to-end-basic/README.md

     1. Click on 'Connections' in the left navigation in Machine Learning Studio
     1. Click the 'Create' button
     1. Click 'Azure OpenAI Service'
-    1. Your OpenAI instance should be displayed.
+    1. Your Azure OpenAI instance should be displayed.
 Change the Authentication method to 'Microsoft Entra ID'
     1. Click the 'Add connection' button

 1. Clone an existing prompt flow